bitpaket/docs/docs/api/upload-objects-put.md

 Host: api.bitpaket.com
 Content-Type: application/json; charset=utf-8
 Authorization: Bearer <YOUR_TOKEN>
-Access-Control-Expose-Headers: X-SHA256,X-Session-Id,Content-Length,X-RateLimit-Limit,X-RateLimit-Remaining,X-RateLimit-Reset
+Access-Control-Expose-Headers: X-SHA256,X-Object-ID,Content-Length,X-RateLimit-Limit,X-RateLimit-Remaining,X-RateLimit-Reset
-X-Session-Id: df0b106922fa50ed7bff4bcb04d203bb62142e52
+X-Object-ID: df0b106922fa50ed7bff4bcb04d203bb62142e52
 X-SHA256: 342c07c4d34ba39a2f727832677b6bcaade3c9c2806057916dd21079af030066
 Content-Length: 10
 ```

 Now we successfully created our object.
-We've got `X-Session-Id` and `X-SHA256`.
+We've got `X-Object-ID` and `X-Verify-SHA256`.
 We will post these two headers in our next chunk.

 ### Second and later chunks (Append)

-Always post previous `X-SHA256` and `X-Session-ID` with every new chunk.
+Always post previous `X-SHA256` and `X-Object-ID` with every new chunk.

-> **Atention!** Do not post very first `X-SHA256` with every new chunk.
+> **Atention!** Do not post very first `X-Verify-SHA256` with every new chunk.
 Always post one previous hash.
 This way we ensure our integrity of uploaded data so far.

 #### Request